ghostendsky/bugsnag-python/UPGRADING.md

 guide for migrating from 2.x to 3.x to remove use of `get_endpoint()` and `use_ssl`.

+### Request environment configuration

+`Configuration.send_environment` is now disabled by default.
+Set `send_environment=True` in your configuration to enable it and send the full request context as a part of each event.

 ## Migrating from 2.x to 3.x